AdamOssenford/docker/README.md

 ![Docker L](docs/static_files/docker-logo-compressed.png "Docker")

 This is a fork of the docker 1.7.1 rc3 build.
 The Dockerfile has been modified to compile on a Raspberry Pi2.
 Various Pi  package dependencies are required to successfully build.
-Hopefully a list of those will make it to this readme in the future
+Hopefully a list of those will make it to this readme in the future.

+The operating system on the Raspberry Pi is from hypriot.
+Please visit their site and download the flash utility to get your Pi up and running with docker 1.5.
+[Hypriot](https://github.com/hypriot/flash)

 Getting started
 ===============